raymondkaren19/SoftEngStudioFall17/CONTRIBUTING.md

 #### Stand Up

-* Sunday 8pm East Coast time

-* Thursdays 8pm East Coast time
+* 8pm East Coast time

+* Twice a week.

 #### Sprint / Schedule

 * Wednesday to Tuesday is the work week.

-* Weekends are available to pair and mob programming.

 * A sprint is 2 weeks.

 #### Commit Process

 * Small chunks, commit often, push often, create merge request often, group approval for any merge request to master.
-In gitlab Pull Request (PR) are called Merge Request.
+In Gitlab Pull Request (PR) are called Merge Request.

 * All code that goes to master needs to be done via a merge request .

-* No rewriting the history of the master branch.
+* No rewriting the history of the master branch unless agreed by email from the rest of the team.
+(When we need to fix a bag merge or something similar)

 * Rebase/update local branches after approved merge request is merged ("pull party" after merging to master)